-The Nutritious Food Basket (NFB) is a survey used in Canada to monitor food costs.
+The Nutritious Food Basket (NFB) is a survey used by health units in Ontario to estimate food costs.
 It includes a list of food items based on Canada's Food Guide and Canadian purchasing habits.
-Public health units across Ontario use the NFB to estimate food costs locally.
-The results are used to monitor how affordable it is to eat according to Canada's Food Guide.
+14 The results are used to monitor how affordable it is to eat well.